jdlabails/PhpProjectAnalyzer/ReadMe.md

 ### What is it ?
-These script are simple automating script to analyse a php project and give a constructed view of the results.
+These script are simple automating scripts to analyse a php project and give you a constructed view of the results.

 It executes
- - PHPMD
+ - Php Mess Detector
- - PHPUnit
+ - Php Unit Test
- - PHPCS
+ - Php Code Sniffer
- - Copy paste detector
+ - Copy-paste detector
  - Php Depend
- - Php loc
+ - Php Loc
- - PhpDoc
+ - Php Doc

 And give a view like :